SleipnirGroup/Choreo/docs/choreolib/getting-started.md

         1. For more information about differential drive kinematics, see [WPILib's documentation](https://docs.wpilib.org/en/stable/docs/software/kinematics-and-odometry/differential-drive-kinematics.html).
 In this example, we assume you have created an instance of `DifferentialDriveKinematics`, named `kinematics`.

+## Choreo-Specific Alerts
+Choreo primarily uses the WPILib Alerts API to provide users with internal warnings, errors or information.
+These alerts can be found under the SmartDashboard/ChoreoAlert section within networktables.

+To visualize these alerts in a dashboard such as AdvantageScope simply drag the ChoreoAlert group outwards onto the "discrete fields" section in advantagescope or the main dashboard panel.

 ## Next Steps

 <div class="grid cards" markdown>